cockroachdb/docs/v22.2/cloud-storage-authentication.md

 #### Set up the identity role for CockroachDB dedicated clusters

 Each {{ site.data.products.dedicated }} cluster has a pre-configured IAM role for [Amazon EKS](https://aws.amazon.com/eks/) service accounts that act as the cluster's identity.
-In addition, the clusters have a unique built-in, functional IAM role, which you can configure as a trusted identity within the Trust Policy of your cloud IAM roles.
+In addition, the clusters have a unique built-in, functionality IAM role, which you can configure as a trusted identity within the Trust Policy of your cloud IAM roles.
 This allows you to have the built-in IAM role assume another role (or roles as part of a [chain](#amazon-s3-role-chaining)).

-The built-in IAM identity roles are as follows:
+The prefixes for the built-in IAM identity roles are as follows:

 IAM role name | Operation
 --------------+------------